 Continuously scanning EKS with Mondoo

 Mondoo provides full-stack Kubernetes security for your EKS clusters using our Mondoo Kubernetes Operator.
 The operator runs in the background on your EKS cluster to scan cluster nodes, cluster configuration, individual workloads, and running containers.
-This layered security insight helps you secure not only the EKS cluster itself but also the workloads that application teams are deploying to your cluster.
+This insight provides a layered security approach to help secure your EKS cluster.
+It also helps to secure the workloads that your application teams are deploying to the cluster.